azrapatvi/web-scraping/README.md

 ## Notes
 - Some websites block scrapers — adding a `User-Agent` header often helps
 - Amazon requires a fuller header bundle than most sites
+- Practice sites like `books.toscrape.com` need no headers at all
+- Always use `urljoin` instead of string concatenation for building URLs from relative `href` values
+- Always set `response.encoding = 'utf-8'` when scraping sites with special characters
 - Always check a site's `robots.txt` before scraping
 - Be respectful: add delays between requests for large-scale scraping